CodeRhythm56/Python/README.md

 :email: craig@geekcomputers.co.uk.

 master
-This script contain important functions which help reduce human workload.
+This script contains important functions which help reduce human workload.
 Code documentation is aligned correctly when the files are viewed in [Notepad++](https://notepad-plus-plus.org/). :spiral_notepad:
 <hr>